-Eurobodalla's future waste needs will be able to be met in with the constructino of a new waste cell at Surf Beach.
+Eurobodalla's future waste needs will be able to be met in a sustainable and efficient way with the constructino of a new waste cell at Surf Beach.

-The new cell will be Beach and Brou landfills sites.
+The new cell will be complemented by emission reduction measures at both Surf Beach and Brou landfills sites.